 No matter which location you’re at, SuViche is always a safe bet for good Peruvian food.
 The local chain knows how to do a proper lomo saltado and a really solid ceviche.
 There are sushi rolls too, which are probably better than anything you’ll find on Lincoln Road.
 The portions are more than enough and we’re really into their marathon Happy Hour, which happens every day from 3-7pm and features specials on food as well as $4 beer, wine, and sake.

 Time Out Market is a big food hall on the eastern end of Lincoln Road that’s good for big groups suffering from shopping exhaustion or people who aren’t quite sure what they want to eat.
 Inside there are counters from over a dozen local restaurants.
-Kush, Coyo Taco, Wabi Sabi, Stephen’s Deli, and Azucar are going to be the best places to eat here.
-There are some tables outside - which are quieter and good for people-watching - but all the seating inside is communal.
-There’s also a full bar in the center, which should make squeezing in next to strangers a tad more pleasant
+The seating inside is communal, and there’s also a full bar in the center, which should make squeezing in next to strangers a tad more pleasant